kartverket/regelrett_implementasjon/backend/docs/code-structure.md

 ## Services

-The services are responsible for performing business logic and fetching data from the database or external sources.
-They are located in the `no.bekk.services` package.
-The services are supposed to perform the logic of the application, and should be designed such that they are easy to call from the controllers, and that they return the data in a format that is fits the resource the client is expecting.
+The services are responsible for performing business logic and fetching data from the database or external sources by using clients.
+The services are supposed to perform the logic of the application, and should be designed such that they are easy to call from the controllers, and that they return the data in a format that fits the resource the client is expecting.

 ## Clients

 The clients are responsible for fetching data from external sources.
-They are located in the `no.bekk.clients` package.
 The clients are generally separated by the type of data they are fetching, and are responsible for making the actual requests to the external sources.
 They should be designed such that its methods are easy to call from the services, and that they return the data in a format that is easy to work with, while keeping the configuration of the external data source separate from the rest of the application.

 ## An example of how to find what you are looking for